Distributed Arrays

 A variety of other operations exist on the DArray

-, and it should generally behavior otherwise similar to any other AbstractArray
+, and it should generally behave otherwise similar to any other AbstractArray

 type.
 If you find that it's missing an operation that you need, please file an issue!